 Procedure.
-To 5 drops of vitamin B_6 add the equal amount of 1 % solution of chlorous iron and stir.
+To 5 drops of vitamin B_6 add the equal amount of 1 % solution of chlorous iron (FeCl3) and stir.
 Red staining develops.

 Work 5.
-Qualitative reaction to vitamin B{12}
+Qualitative reaction for vitamin B{12}

-B{12} is the only vitamin containing a metal (cobalt) in its structure.
+B12 is the only vitamin containing a metal (cobalt) in its structure.